 The HemoSphere advanced monitor allows for uninterrupted monitoring during power loss when the HemoSphere battery pack is installed.
-Battery life is indicated on the information bar by the symbols shown in table 5-6.
-For more information on battery installation, see Battery Installation on page 70.
-To ensure that
+Battery life is indicated on the information bar by the symbols shown in Table 5-6 on page 128.
+For more information on battery installation, see Battery Installation on page 73.
+To ensure that the battery charge status displayed on the monitor is correct, it is recommended to perform periodic checks of battery health through battery conditioning.
+For information on battery maintenance and conditioning, see Battery Maintenance on page 392.